MicrosoftDocs/azure-devops-docs/docs/repos/git/branch-permissions.md

 [inherit those permissions](../../organizations/security/about-permissions.md#inheritance) by default.

 > [!NOTE]
-> These permissions have changed in TFS 2017 Update 1 and VSTS.
+> These permissions have changed in TFS 2017 Update 1 and Azure DevOps Services.
 > Ensure you are viewing the correct version of this documentation for permissions by choosing your product version
 > in the upper left corner of the window.
 >